Code-Institute-Submissions/Freddy2296-nirvana-2.0_AugResub/README.md

 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 ## Known Bugs
-* know bugs I had are that some of my variables in the javascript come up undefined but work just fine .
+* know bugs I had are that sometimes my page does load as fast as it should .
-* var card = document.createElement('div');
-    card.classList.add('card');
-    card.dataset.name = name;
-  * for example my var is defined but it comes out undefined in the java validator
+* So of the photo might over lap the main background image on mobile devices.
+  * Some of the ratio aspect are of but I've adjust everything to work better
   * Other then that everything should work just fine.